Kalunodragon/react-card-game/README.md

 This is a SPA made by students from Flatiron School.
 This was made using our knowledge based on our learning from Flatirons School.

+## New Collaborators!

+Please check out the `src/components/RULES.txt` and `src/components/plan.txt` files and familiarize youself with the project there.
+Also spend some time looking through the components and get a feel for how the application works.
+If you have questions reach out and ask!
+Remeber this is for fun!
+So lets have FUN!!!

 ## Script to use for running app:

 In the project directory, you can run: